 Simple English definitions for legal terms

-Read a random definition: justice system
+Read a random definition: plea in equity

 Legal pneumoconiosis is a lung disease that happens to people who work in coal mines.
 It is caused by breathing in coal dust over a long time.
 The disease can make it hard to breathe and can cause other problems with the lungs.
 Sometimes, people don't even know they have it until after they stop working in the mine.
 There are different types of pneumoconiosis, but legal pneumoconiosis is specifically related to coal mining.